JGoodwinMerkle/Bitbucket-EHI-Repo/mvt-tools/README.md

 ### Install
-Install node & npm, you can do a pkg install or use brew
+Install node & npm, you can do a pkg install or use Homebrew.
+[Instructions](https://www.dyclassroom.com/howto-mac/how-to-install-nodejs-and-npm-on-mac-using-homebrew)

 Install grunt cli

-`npm install -g grunt-cli`
+`npm install -g grunt-cli` or `brew install grunt-cli`

 Install all dependecies in the mvt-tools folder